charon-bo/charon-bo.github.io/_pages/about.md

 <span class='anchor' id='-News'></span>
 # 🔥 News
+[2024/07] Shilong, Henry, Xinyue, Runze won the first prize of TBSI, RETREAT 2024, with a bonus of ¥ 30,000!

+[2024/07] Our work “HandySense: A Multimodal Collection System for Human Two-Handed Dexterous Manipulation” has been accepted by MobiCom PICASSO 2024.

+[2024/07] Shilong, Henry, Xinyue, and Runze won the first prize of TBSI RETREAT 2024 with a prize of ¥30,000.
+His name is **Robocare**!

+[2024/06] SSR Group 2021 Graduation Party Held in Shenzhen!

+[2024/05] Shilong attended icra 2025 in Yokohama, Japan!

+[2024/04] Shilong won the third prize of National Outstanding Graduate Students Workshop at The Chinese University of Hong Kong, Shenzhen!

 [2024/04] Shilong participated in the first China Humanoid Robot Industry Conference held in Beijing!

 [2024/03] Shilong’s ICRA 2024 RAS Travel Support Application has been accepted!